christabely/alx-system_engineering-devops/0x0B-ssh/README.md

 check your code.

+# Task 1
-#Task1 To create an SSH key pair
+To create an SSH key pair

 Create the bash scipt file using the following content;
 <#!/usr/bin/env bash